 One example of this phenomenon relates to black skirts.
 When I started my recovering shopaholic project in January 2013, I owned nine black skirts!
 Of course, no woman actually needs nine black skirts and I definitely wasn’t wearing all of them.
 What happened was that I kept buying black skirts on sale or at consignment stores because “the price was right” and I hoped I could make them work for me.
 But none of the skirts I bought really met my needs.
 Some ended up being alterations failures, while others gathered dust in my closet because the fabric was cheap, scratchy, or garnered too much static.

 The bottom line is that I should have waited for the right black skirt, the one that ticked all of the boxes on my list of requirements.
 I should have practiced being patient, picky, and practical like Angie of “You Look Fab” advocates.
 Instead, I went for instant gratification and ended up with an overabundance of mediocre black skirts in my closet, most of which are now long gone.
-The only one I kept is the one I’ve had the longest, the inexpensive but beloved skirt I wrote about for Emma’s “Connecting with Our Clothes” series.
+The only one I kept is the one I’ve had the longest, an inexpensive but often worn and much loved skirt.